LDev-IX/LPM/README.md

 # LPM
-Hub-like application to install other apps developed by me
+Hub-like application to install other apps developed by me.
+Made with love using godot.